ibrah3m/LoginWithMetamask/README.md

   ```
 ### Installation

-_Below is an example of how you should  installing and setting up the package inside your app.
+_Below is an explanation of how you should  installing and setting up the package inside your app.
 1. add the package provider
    ```sh
     At config/app.php put this line inside providers array